ietf-wg-cellar/ebml-specification/specification.markdown

 # IANA Considerations

-## CELLAR EBML DocType Registry

-This document creates a new IANA Registry called "CELLAR EBML DocType Registry".

-DocType values are described in [this section](#doctype).
-DocTypes are ASCII strings, defined in [the `String Element` section](#string-element), which label the official name of the `EBML Document Type`.
-The strings may be allocated according to First Come First Served (see [@!RFC8126]).

-The use of ASCII corresponds to the types and code already in use, the value is not meant to be visible to the user.

-DocType string values of "matroska" and "webm" are reserved for pre-existing formats.

 ## CELLAR EBML Element ID Registry

 This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".